Young Adult Learning Series

 Thursday August 25th, 6:00-8:00pm, Arlington

-Ganei Beantown is buildling community through hands-on food system education rooted in Jewish text, tradition and culture.
+Ganei Beantown is buildling community through experiential food and agriculture education rooted in Jewish text, tradition and culture.
 Facilitating a connection between Judaism and food and agriculture breathes new life into Jewish tradition, community, and identity and engages the Jewish community in the question of how to feed ourselves and the world in a just and sustainable manner.

 Just as beans add nitrogen to nourish and replenish our soil,